johnbiundo/nestjs-faye-transporter-sample/observable-deepdive.md

 >
 > In our HTTP app, we could take a few different approaches.
 We could decompose the server-side task and issue the individual requests from the client, taking some action upon completion of each step.
 Or, we could set up some sort of _side channel sockety_ thing to have our _nestMicroservice_ notify our _nestHttpApp_.
 >
 > But really, this requirement feels tailor made for... reactive programming... like a job for `RxJS`.
-What if... we could return an observable from the request, and **stream** the interim results back to our _nestHttpApp_, and let it compose the results?
+What if... we could return an observable from the request, and **stream** the interim results back to our _nestHttpApp_, along with a final result when the steps are complete?
 Well guess what?
 Nest microservice transporters to the rescue!
 >
 > We'll explore this and some related topics in the samples below.
 >